ZCHGorg/AITrainer/README.md

 ## Connect with Us

-Stay updated and share your experiences on social media using **#YourProjectNameAI**.
+Stay updated and share your experiences on social media using **#ZchgAIBotAI**.
 We're eager to see the remarkable interactions you create!

 ---